ParallelStudio/Elevator/README.md

 # Elevator

-4 elevator cars with composed stereo sound.
+4 elevator cars with composed stereo sound in building 83 at Microsoft.

 ## Sensors: